Abdulfatai583/fcmb-sales-performance-analysis/README.md

 By analyzing profitability, trends, and regional performance, the dashboard provides a foundation for **revenue growth, cost optimization, and strategic planning**.

 ---

-## ⬇️ SQL Queries / Dashboard
-You can view the SQL queries and download the dashboard [here](file/international-fmcg.html).